 Sometimes, surgery is also recommended for the treatment of ulcerative colitis.
 Besides, there are many natural treatments for ulcerative colitis, like dietary control, consumption of certain fats and oils, herbal medicine, homeopathy medicine, and so on.
 This Natural treatment for ulcerative colitis has proven effective without causing any side effects.

-Researchers always look for new treatments for ulcerative colitis.
+Researchers are always looking for new treatments for ulcerative colitis.
 The therapies being examined for their usefulness in the treatment of the disease involve:

 BUDESONIDE: the corticosteroid is as helpful as prednisone in treating mild ulcerative colitis and has fewer side effects.